Davidmwangi32/Davidmwangi32/README.md

 - 👋 Hi, I’m @Davidmwangi32
 - 👀 I’m interested in electronics
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Golong
 - 💞️ I’m looking to collaborate on IoT
-- 📫 How to reach me ...
+- 📫 How to reach me ...davidelephant32@gmail.com

 <!---
 Davidmwangi32/Davidmwangi32 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.